abxh/data-structures-c/implementations/bitarray/README.md

 Big endian order is used.
 This means that we start from the most significant bit for the operations.
 For example, for the bits `1000`, we start from `1`.

-Word size is 8 bits (uint8_t), but ideally word size should be set to `size_t` for optimal performance and usage of resources in a given machine.
+Word size is 8 bits (uint8_t).
+Though ideally word size should be set to `size_t` for optimal performance and usage of space in a given machine.